 This isn’t a significant distraction in Wound, which functions as an empathetic immersion in a bygone backwater where in many ways time seems to have stood still: the dwellings appear to date from the 19th century, and to have been relatively little-changed in crucial details, their sturdy construction presumably helping them withstand an earthquake which, opening titles inform, killed at least 25,000 people and damaged 1,500 villages.
 The film is at its heart a study of dogged resilience, with the bonds of family and friendship becoming even more crucial given the post-USSR breakdown of social and administrative infrastructure amid burgeoning inequality and corruption.

 The film is at its heart a study of dogged resilience

-Much of the dialogue consists of these aging fellows (women are conspicuous by their absence; one of the brothers was widowed by the quake) voicing their discontents.
+Much of the dialogue consists of these aging fellows (women are conspicuous by their absence; one of the subjects was widowed by the quake) voicing their discontents.
 They look back through rose-tinted spectacles at the Soviet era, whose chaotic end was already in sight at the time of the 1988 disaster. «Try to complain today?
 Who will you reach?
 If you don’t have money, you are nobody.»

-Wound thus seeks to probe and depict the ongoing aftershocks not only of the temblor but also of the upheavals and traumas suffered by Armenia (among numerous other eastern-bloc states which regained their independence in the 1990s) and its long-suffering residents.
-It’s a clear-eyed vision, often decidedly bleak («in this country and this state there is no future»), of a forgotten and overlooked corner of the world whose economic prospects appear to have caused most of the young people to flee: we see children and the elderly, but no one in between.
+Wound thus seeks to probe and depict the ongoing aftershocks not only of the temblor but of the upheavals and traumas suffered by Armenia (among numerous other eastern-bloc states which regained their independence in the 1990s) and its long-suffering residents.
+It’s a clear-eyed vision, often decidedly bleak («in this country and this state there is no future»), of a forgotten and overlooked corner of the world whose economic prospects appear to have caused most of the young people to flee: we see children and the elderly, but no-one in between.

 Diary of Cattle